-According to American College, 60% of business owners don’t consult a financial advisor.
+According to American College of Financial Services, 60% of business owners don’t consult a financial advisor.
 Yet the Small Business Administration documented that only 50% of small businesses are still around after five years.
 Here are some of the ways a professional financial planner can help you beat the odds.

 Most business owners start a business for very personal reasons.
 Yet they fail to coordinate their personal finances with those of their business.
 And what’s worse, given the demands of a new business, they may neglect their personal finances entirely.
 They miss the opportunities to maximize cash flow, investment returns, and tax planning as a concerted effort.